 Chicken breasts cooked to different temperatures

-As the meat warms you can see color change, moisture diminish, and texture get more stringy making it more difficult to cut smoothly.
+As the meat warms you can see the color change, moisture diminishes, and texture gets more stringy making it more difficult to cut smoothly.

 Pork loin cooked to different temperatures

-Loin (not to be confused with thenderloin) is a long muscle that runs along the spine.
+Loin (not to be confused with tenderloin) is a long muscle that runs along the spine.
 It is the same cut as the beef ribeye.
-The center tube is the longissimus, and it often has a smallcurved muscle warapped around it called the spinalis, which is often much darker.
+The center tube is the longissimus, and it often has a smallcurved muscle wrapped around it called the spinalis, which is often much darker.
 Here are some slices from the same loin with a bit of the spinalis showing.

 Mythbusting: The red stuff is blood